AjayTheWizard/stylely-docs/src/docs/intro.md

 }
 ```

 Above CSS is like If CSS was created by Kid.
-Yeah Stylely also created 16 years old Kid ;) Me.
+Yeah Stylely also created by 16 years old Kid ;) Me.

 Stylely converts above into,